 The key to a tasty Goi Tom is to marinate the protein with the dressing for at least 1 hour before cooking.
 For added flavor, add chopped fresh mint, cilantro and/or Thai basil to the salad.

 For us, we are fortunate enough to have a local organic produce service – Green Door Organics.
 We had some beautiful bok choy, multi-colored carrots, and broccoli that we used for this version.
 Feel free to substitute in your veggies of choice.
 But fresh is key.
 Serve with either rice or rice vermicelli, and maybe garnish with some cucumber and chopped peanuts.
 Easy.
 Delicious!

 Vietnamese Shrimp Salad with Sweet & Spicy Chile Dressing

-Combine 1 jar Serious Foodie Vietnamese Sweet Chili Hot Sauce, 1/4 cup Serious Foodie Indonesian Sambal (less or more, depending on how spicy you want the dressing), and the fresh lime juice.
+- Combine 1 jar Serious Foodie Vietnamese Sweet Chili Hot Sauce, 2 tablespoons Serious Foodie Indonesian Sambal (less or more, depending on how spicy you want the dressing), and the fresh lime juice.
 Whisk in the vegetable oil.
 The sauces have fish sauce as an ingredient, so it might be salty enough.
 Feel free to salt and pepper the dressing to taste.

-Serve the salad, add the rice or rice noodles, and top with the shrimp.
+- Serve the salad, add the rice or rice noodles (if using), and top with the shrimp.
 Drizzle with more dressing, and peanuts.